thegreenwebfoundation/carbon-txt-validator/docs/contributing.md

+# Contributing

-# Contributing to the carbon-txt validator project
+## How to contribute the carbon-txt validator project

 The Carbon-txt validator is an open source project and contributions are welcomed.